-California law allows some criminal convictions to be “expunged” or essentially removed from your record.
-Getting your conviction expunged can help you apply for jobs, earn certain types of licenses, and rebuild a life that does not carry the stigma of your past conviction.
+Under California law, some criminal convictions can be expunged—meaning they are essentially removed from your criminal record.
+Expungement can help you apply for jobs, qualify for certain job licensing, and rebuild your life without the ongoing stigma of a past conviction.

-- Your full name as well as prior names and any known aliases
+- Your full name, prior names, and any known aliases

 - Any outstanding warrants